 We maintain loss reserves to cover our estimated ultimate liability for unpaid losses and LAE for reported and unreported claims incurred as of the end of each accounting period.
-Reserves represent management's estimates of what the ultimate settlement and administration of claims will cost and are not reviewed by an independent actuary.
+Reserves represent management's estimates of what the ultimate settlement and administration of claims will cost.
 These estimates, which generally involve actuarial projections, are based on management's assessment of facts and circumstances then known, as well as estimates of future trends in claim severity and frequency, judicial theories of liability, and other factors.
 These variables are affected by both internal and external events, such as changes in claims handling procedures, inflation, judicial trends and legislative changes.
 Many of these factors are not quantifiable.
 Additionally, there may be a significant lag between the occurrence of an event and the time it is reported to us.
 The inherent uncertainties of estimating reserves are greater for certain types of liabilities, particularly those in which the various considerations affecting the type of claim are subject to change and in which long periods of time may elapse before a definitive determination of liability is made.
 Reserve estimates are continually refined in a regular and ongoing process as experience develops and further claims are reported and settled.
 Adjustments to reserves are reflected in the results of the periods in which such estimates are changed.
-For example, a 1% change in December 31, 2020 unpaid losses and LAE would have produced a \$7.9 million change to pretax earnings.
-Our gross loss and LAE reserves totaled \$789.8 million at December 31, 2020.
-Our loss and LAE reserves, net of reinsurance recoverable on unpaid loss and LAE, were \$440.2 million at that date.
+For example, a 1% change in December 31, 2021 unpaid losses and LAE would have produced a \$8.2 million change to pretax earnings.
+Our gross loss and LAE reserves totaled \$816.7 million at December 31, 2021.
+Our loss and LAE reserves, net of reinsurance recoverable on unpaid loss and LAE, were \$428.8 million at that date.
 Because setting reserves is inherently uncertain, there can be no assurance that the current reserves will prove adequate.